Thamir-73/ideagnUpdated/source/_posts/limits.md

 Despite the post-enlightnment misconceptions, which still exist today abundantly, that “religion is fundamentally backwards” or has anti-novel approaches,

-even though, the scenes of the middle ages were showing anti-novel sentiments, the case can’t be made that it’s embedded in the religion itself, in this case for christianity.
+even though, some scenes in history might’ve showed such behavior, especially with christianity,

+but looking only at the historical context,

+without an analysis of the doctrines is never really a complete assessment of the situation.

 Obviously, this case can’t be made for Islam or Judaism, since many of the seeds of the enlightenment and it’s methodologies, were planted by some 10th, 11th & 12th century Muslim scholars.